-The Gen3 Integrated Block for PCIe advertises an N_FTS value of 255 to ensure proper alignment when exiting L0s.
+The core advertises an N_FTS value of 255 to ensure proper alignment when exiting L0s.
 If the N_FTS value is modified, you must ensure enough FTS sequences are received to properly align and avoid transition into the Recovery state.

 The Active State Power Management (ASPM) functionality is autonomous and transparent from a user-logic function perspective.
 The core supports the conditions required for ASPM.
 The integrated block supports ASPM L0s and not ASPM L1.